TuomasKarjalainen/project-RAUTE/README.md

 ### Note
 - The **data** has, of course, been removed from this repository.
 (Privacy reasons)
 - Most of the **documentation** has also been removed.
+  - **The documentation** is 40 pages long and it is written in English
+  - It contains desciptions and explanations about project's:
+    - requirements
+    - data material
+    - tested machine learning methods
+    - findigs
+    - and discussion about results and analysis